metio/terraform-provider-k8s/docs/data-sources/kuma_io_mesh_http_route_v1alpha1_manifest.md

 Required:

 - `type` (String)
 - `value` (String) Exact or prefix matches must be an absolute path.
-A prefix matches only if separated by a slash or the entire path.
+A prefix matches onlyif separated by a slash or the entire path.

 <a id="nestedatt--spec--to--rules--matches--query_params"></a>